ravirun/misfit-ravi/README.md

 - **Primary:** Medium-form video (3-10 minutes)
 - **Secondary:** Short-form clips for social media
 - **Style:** Personal, scrappy, authentic
-- **Tone:** Witty, observational, insightful
+- **Tone:** Witty, observational, self-deprecating

 ---

 ## Key Points to Cover

-1. **Core Theme**
-   - Exploring why we love outrage more than solutions
-   - Finding the satirical angle
+1. **The Unpaid Internship**
+   - Creating content for free
+   - Building personal brands
+   - Performing authenticity

+2. **The Absurdity**
+   - Working for platforms
+   - The labor of social media
-   - Making it relatable and timeless
+   - Why we do it anyway

-2. **The Satire**
+3. **The Satire**
+   - Making fun of ourselves
-   - Pointing out universal truths
+   - Pointing out the contradictions
-   - Finding humor in patterns
+   - Finding humor in the performance
-   - Making people think while laughing

-3. **Evergreen Elements**
-   - Content that ages well
-   - Timeless observations
-   - Rewatchable value

 ---

 ## Evergreen Elements

-✅ **Timeless Topic:** Why We Love Outrage More Than Solutions is always relevant
+✅ **Timeless Topic:** Social media labor is always relevant
-✅ **Universal Appeal:** Everyone can relate to this
+✅ **Universal Appeal:** Everyone experiences this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well

 ---

+## Success Metrics

+- **Engagement:** Comments from people saying "this is so true"
+- **Shares:** People sharing because it resonates
+- **Watch Time:** High retention on relatable moments
+- **Community:** Building connection through shared observations

+---

 *Building something timeless, one video at a time.*
-*August 2026 - Nano Creator Phase*
+*March 2026 - Nano Creator Phase*